 This is a two-bedroom suite.
 One bedroom has a king-sized bed, while the other has twin double beds.
 Each bedroom has a wardrobe, phone and LCD TV.
 The “master” bedroom, presumably the one with the kind-sized bed, also has an alarm clock, in-room safe, and ironing facilities.

-There are amply power sockets around too, and not just in the bedrooms.
+There are ample power sockets around too, and not just in the bedrooms.
 It’s nice in Thailand that they often use universal sockets, so likely your own native home country plugs will just work without the need for any adapters.

 There are independent air-conditioning controls for each bedroom, as well as for the living space outside.